keboola/developers-docs/integrate/storage/api/tde-exporter.md

 The `parameters` section contains:

-- `tags`: array of tags that will be assigned to the resulting file in Storage File uploads.
+- `tags`: array of tags that will be assigned to the resulting file in Storage File Uploads.
 - `typedefs`: definitions of data types mapping source tables columns to destination TDE columns.

-Type definitions are entered as an object whose name must match the name of the table in the `storage.input.tables.source` node (`in.c-main.old-table` in the above example).
+The type definitions are entered as an object whose name must match the name of the table in the `storage.input.tables.source` node (`in.c-main.old-table` in the above example).
 Object properties are names of the table columns; each must have the `type` property which is one of the [supported column types](https://onlinehelp.tableau.com/current/pro/online/mac/en-us/datafields_typesandroles_datatypes.html):